Find the Right Student Job.

 - Log back into Handshake and select your student employee(s).
 After clicking on your position, you will see a list of applicants.
 To the right of each applicant's name and information, click the menu button to see the options "Mark as Declined" and "Mark as Hired."
 Mark all students as either Hired or Declined.
 The system will email all the necessary information to HR for the students you select as "Hired."

-- Verify the student's tax paperwork status using the directory on TheHeart.
-If their status is "Complete," they can begin work.
-If their status is "Not Complete," please ask them to visit HR in the basement of Carpenter to fill out the required paperwork before their first day of work.
+- Verify the student's tax paperwork status by asking the student if they have completed their tax paperwork.
+If they have not completed paperwork, ask them to visit HR in the basement of Carpenter to fill out the required paperwork before their first day of work.
 If you're unsure of a student's tax paperwork status, send them to HR.
+Students must complete their tax paperwork prior to beginning work.

 - Train your student on using electronic time sheets, as well as any other skills needed for the position.
 If you would like help in conducting this training, contact the CCCE or try using the tutorial videos in Lynda.com.
 These videos cover everything from social media marketing to customer service and more.